 Rose family (Rosaceae)

-Cultivation: The preference is light shade to full sun, moist to dry conditions, and a sandy acid soil.
+Cultivation: The preference is light shade to full sun, moist to dry-mesic conditions, and a sandy acid soil.
 Some populations of this shrub occur in areas with considerable moisture, while other populations can be found at surprisingly dry sites.
 This can affect the adaptability of individual plants.

-Range & Habitat: Black Chokeberry is occasional in sandy areas of NE Illinois, otherwise it is rare or absent (see Distribution Map).
-Habitats include sand prairies, sandy shrub prairies, hill prairies, thickets, sandy savannas, sandy areas along woodland paths, sandstone glades, rocky bluffs, and bogs.
+Range & Habitat: The native Black Chokeberry is occasional in sandy areas of NE Illinois, otherwise it is rare or absent within the state (see Distribution Map).
+Habitats include sand prairies, sandy shrub prairies, hill prairies, thickets, sandy savannas, sandy areas along woodland paths, sandstone glades, rocky bluffs, moist sandy thickets, and bogs.
 In southern Illinois, where it is rare, this shrub is restricted to glades and rocky upland woods.
 In wooded areas, occasional wildfires are probably beneficial in maintaining the habitat of this species as this reduces competition from taller canopy trees (e.g., Black Oaks).
 Black Chokeberry is one of the shrubs that invades mesic sand prairies, sometimes forming its own 'shrub prairie.'

 Photographic Location: The photographed shrubs were growing along nature trails in a sandy savanna and a sandy thicket in Kankakee County, Illinois.

 Comments: Black Chokeberry (Photinia melanocarpa) is one of the spring-flowering shrubs of the Rose family that most people are unfamiliar with.
 It remains quite small in size and lacks thorns.
 Another native species, Red Chokeberry (Photinia arbutifolia), has pubescent leaves and red fruits.
 Sometimes these two species hybridize to produce Purple Chokeberry (Photinia × prunifolia), which has purple fruit and other characteristics that are intermediate between its two parents.
 Some authors, however, regard Purple Chokeberry as a distinct species.
-Chokeberries (Photinia spp.) are somewhat similar crabapples (Malus spp.), except that the latter produce larger flowers (1-2" across) in simple cymes.
+Chokeberries (Photinia spp.) are somewhat similar to crabapples (Malus spp.), except that the latter produce larger flowers (1-2" across) in simple cymes.
 Both chokeberries and crabapples produce fruits containing several small seeds.
 Many shrubs and small trees of the Rose family produce fruits containing a single stone (a large seed with a hard covering).
 This includes various cherries and plums (Prunus spp.).
 A scientific synonym of Black Chokeberry is Aronia melanocarpa.